 You made your international debut as a 16-year-old in 1999.
 It has been 16 years of cricket already.
 Tired?

 Not at all.
 I am still young.
 I am just 34 (she laughs) and feel I have some distance to travel.
 The 2017 World Cup is clearly on my radar.
 After the disappointment of the last World Cup, I am very keen to make amends.
 I want to win the 2017 World Cup.
 That's the big dream I am chasing now.

-Talk us through your early days as a cricketer
+Tell us about your early days as a cricketer

 It was a hard ride in the early days.
-We rarely played matches and there weren’t set calendars.
+We rarely played matches and there weren't set calendars.
 Facilities were very poor and we faced the biggest challenge of maintaining momentum.
 There were large gaps between tournaments/series and that really hurt our performances.
-Most importantly, there was no money at all in women’s cricket.
-We used to pay for many things from our pocket money.
-It certainly was tough being a women’s cricketer.
+Most importantly, there was no money at all in women's cricket.
+We used to pay for things from our pocket.
+It was tough being a woman cricketer.

 Have they changed in recent times?

 Yes, of course.
 Things have changed dramatically in recent years ever since the BCCI has taken over women's cricket.
 Our approach today is a very professional one.